Wiintosh/Wiintosh/README.md

 Upon reboot, boot the installed system with `load hd:X,\\:tbxi` where `X` is the partition number of the installed system.

+The system can be booted in verbose by running `setenv boot-args "-v"` prior to booting Mac OS X. Single user mode can be entered with `setenv boot-args "-s"`.

 ## Post installation
 Some versions of OS X will require modifications to IOAudioFamily and IOGraphicsFamily for audio and the framebuffer to work.
 You'll need to edit both to ensure they are loaded at bootup.